examachine/pisi/README.md

-# pisi
+# PISI - Packages Installed Succesfully as Intended

 PISI package manager of Pardus linux distribution.
 The original development branch by the original author.

-Author: Eray Ozkural

-PISI - Packages Installed Succesfully as Intended

 PISI is a new package manager for the PARDUS distribution.
 In Turkish PISI means "kitty", and